Media Mislead as Visa Worker CEOs Cut Tucker Carlson's TV Ads

 The two reports did not say when Disney and ABC executives decided to stop advertising on Carlson’s show.

-“The advertisers that publicly pulled were not running in the program” when Carlson made the BLM statements, one source told Breitbart News.
+“The advertisers that publicly pulled were not currently running in the program” when Carlson made the BLM statements, one source told Breitbart News.

 T-Mobile cut Carlson’s ads in late May — after Carlson’s focus on the visa programs and before the Black Lives Matter upsurge: